How Could My Academic Performance Impact My Financial Aid Award?

 - Federal Direct Parent Loan for Undergraduate Students (PLUS)

 The Committee on Academic Requirements (CAR) meets in December to review faculty alerts for those students who are already known to be failing or will have more than one incomplete grade.
-The CAR also meets in January and June to review student progress during the previous semester.
-A student’s record is reviewed by the CAR if any of the following are true:
+The CAR also meets in January and June to review progress for all students during the previous semester.

 - Financial Aid Warning

 Students receive notification of the financial aid warning via email from the Financial Aid Office.
 In addition, the Dean sends students a letter that outlines the standards that must be met in order to regain good standing.
-Those standards usually are an academic plan that requires students to earn a C or better in four courses, and to meet regularly with the class Dean.
+To receive financial aid for the subsequent semester, the student's cumulative GPA must be at least a 2.0 at the end of the semester and their cumulative completion percentage must be at least 67%.

 - Financial Aid Probation

 Students who received a financial aid warning and do not meet the stated requirements at the end of the semester are no longer eligible for federal Title IV financial aid.
-If students are granted continued probation by the CAR, they may appeal to the Associate Director of Financial Aid for a semester of financial aid probation.
-The appeal should specify the reasons why satisfactory academic progress was not made (such as health issues, family crises, or other special circumstances) and the changes that have taken place that insure that students can make satisfactory progress in the upcoming semester.
-Students are required to earn a C or better in four courses during the semester of financial aid probation.
+If students are granted academic probation by the CAR, they may appeal to the Financial Aid Office for a semester of financial aid probation.
+The appeal should specify the reasons why satisfactory academic progress was not made (such as health issues, family crises, or other special and extreme circumstances) and the changes that have taken place that insure that students can make satisfactory progress in the upcoming semester.
+If a student has already appealed at least once before, future appeals cannot be for the same reason as any previous appeals submitted.

 - Required Withdrawal